2025–26 Arsenal F.C. season: October

-On 1 October, Arsenal began the month with a 2–0 home win against Olympiacos in the Champions League.
+Arsenal began the month with a 2–0 home win against Olympiacos in the Champions League on 1 October.
 Martinelli opened the scoring in the 12th minute with a tap-in after Gyökeres's effort struck the post, before Saka sealed the victory in second-half stoppage time with a low finish between the legs of Olympiacos goalkeeper Konstantinos Tzolakis.

 On 4 October, the Gunners welcomed fellow London side West Ham United to the Emirates.
 Rice opened the scoring in the 38th minute against his former club, following a saved Eze shot.
 In the 66th minute, Arsenal were awarded a penalty as Hammers defender Malick Diouf hauled Timber down in the box.
 Saka successfully converted, giving the Gunners a comfortable two goal cushion with half an hour to play.
 West Ham could not find a breakthrough throughout the remainder of the match, as Arsenal became the league leaders with 18 points heading into the second international break of the season.

 Fifteen Arsenal players (excluding players who were loaned out) were named in their respective countries' senior squads for international fixtures in October: Rice, Saka, Lewis-Skelly and Eze (England); Raya, Zubimendi and Merino (Spain); Gabriel Magalhães and Martinelli (Brazil); Gyökeres (Sweden); Trossard (Belgium); Calafiori (Italy); Timber (Netherlands); Saliba (France); and Nørgaard (Denmark).

 With the conclusion of the international break, Arsenal traveled to Craven Cottage on 18 October to face Fulham in the league.
-A goal from Leandro Trossard in the second period gave the Gunners a 1–0 victory.
-On 21 October, Arsenal returned to the Emirates, hosting Spanish La Liga giants Atlético Madrid in the Champions League.
+A goal from Leandro Trossard in the second half gave the Gunners a 1–0 victory.
+On 21 October, Arsenal returned to the Emirates to host Spanish La Liga giants Atlético Madrid in the Champions League.
 Goals from Gabriel, Martinelli, and a brace from Gyökeres handed the Gunners a 4–0 win over the visitors.
 This triumph meant Arsenal had amassed 9 points from a possible 9 in the league phase, placing them fourth in the league standings.

-On 26 October, Arsenal faced Crystal Palace at the Emirates for their second London Derby in eight days.
+On 26 October, Arsenal played Crystal Palace at the Emirates for their second London Derby in eight days.
 In a relatively tame match, Eze netted the only goal, against his former club.
 The result meant the Gunners were now four points clear of second position Bournemouth in the league, coming after slip-ups from Manchester City and title-defenders Liverpool.

 Arsenal followed their success against Palace with a 2–0 home defeat of Brighton in the Carabao Cup, with goals from Nwaneri and Saka sending them into the Quarter-Finals of the tournament.
 Arteta rotated the squad heavily, handing out first competitive starts to Hale End products Dowman and Andre Harriman-Annous, along with new signing Hincapié.
-The Gunners were later drawn to Crystal Palace for the Quarter-Finals of the cup, whom they had defeated three days prior.
+The Gunners were later drawn to Crystal Palace for the Quarter-Finals of the cup, whom they had beaten three days prior.